4 Tips to Prepare and Place Healthy Boundaries in Your Life

 2. Role play.
 Ask a friend to play the role of the person you're planning to set boundaries with to rehearse the conversation until you feel comfortable and confident.

 3. Try journaling.
 Writing can be incredibly cathartic and effective in getting out all of your feelings without the pressure of conversation.
 Write down a list of emotions, boundaries, or anything you feel around that other person.
-You can also try writing a letter to them—choose to give it to them or just use it as an exercise and never send it.
+You can also try writing them a letter — choose to give it to them or just use it as an exercise and never send it.

 4. Share with a trusted friend.
 If you know of a friend that has gone through a similar situation, ask them for advice.
 Share your plans with them and create a strong support system that will encourage setting healthy boundaries.

 You are not alone in this journey of self-preservation.
-Clinicians in our Counseling & Wellness Centers can help you work towards setting healthy boundaries.
+If you are interested in seeking professional guidance, clinicians in Acenda's Counseling & Therapy Services can help you work towards setting healthy boundaries and bettering your relationships, one step at a time.